mkotsovoulou/ods6001a/assignments/assignment1/README.md

 # Programming Problem 1: Input, Processing, Output

->The purpose of this assignment is to test your understanding and application of obtaining user input, performing calculations and producing valid output.
+> The purpose of this assignment is to test your understanding and application of obtaining user input, performing calculations and producing valid output.

-*****
+## Specifications

 Write a program (use the file `assignment1.py` in the text editor on the right) to prompt the user to input hours worked and rate per hour.
 Compute and display the amount to pay.